jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 however.
 This note I had this morning marks my zero-point, I fancy.
 Read it!”
 He tossed a crumpled letter across to me.
 It was dated from Montague Place upon the preceding evening, and ran thus:

-“DEARMR.
-HOLMES:—I am very anxious to consult you as to whether I should or should not accept a situation which has been offered to me as governess.
+“DEAR MR. HOLMES:—I am very anxious to consult you as to whether I should or should not accept a situation which has been offered to me as governess.
 I shall call at half-past ten to-morrow if I do not incon- venience you.
-Yours faithfully, VIOLETHUNTER.”
+Yours faithfully, VIOLET HUNTER.”
 “Do you know the young lady?”
 I asked.
 “Not I.”
 “It is half-past ten now.”